synthels/daphne-x86_64/building.md

 $ ./tools/setup.sh -x64
 ```

-from the root directory

-in order create the `build` directory.
+from the root directory in order to create the `build` directory.
 In this directory you will find the `iso` directory and a clean script.
 Don't worry about these for now.

 Then run